JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

-However, on the JVM you can have members of companion objects generated as real static methods and fields if you use
+However, on the JVM, you can have members of companion objects generated as real static methods and fields if you use
 the `@JvmStatic` annotation.
 See the [Java interoperability](java-to-kotlin-interop.md#static-fields) section
 for more detail.